 Prioritise your workload

 It’s essential to acknowledge that these are unprecedented times, therefore as much as we would like to continue business as normal, it’s highly unlikely that we can.
 Therefore, prioritise your workload and focus your efforts on the important things.
 Collaborate with your team to establish where your energy is best spent.

 Working from home may be harder for some people than others so make sure you push back if your work demands are too difficult to manage in your current situation.

 Maintain healthy habits

-It’s more important than ever to maintain healthy habits, this may look different for everyone but could include exercise and physical health, healthy eating, meditation, reading, whatever it is that helps you to feel better.
+It’s more important than ever to maintain healthy habits.
+This may look different for everyone.
+But, it could include exercise and physical health, healthy eating, meditation, reading, whatever it is that helps you to feel better.
 Stay hydrated, make sure you get some fresh air everyday and avoid too many unhealthy options.
 If you’re feeling good about yourself this will have a positive impact on your mental health too.
 In addition, the healthier we are, the better we can fend off any illnesses.

 It’s imperative that you monitor your mental health closely during this time, especially if you’re prone to anxiety or depression.
 If you’re starting to feel out of control make sure your reach and connect with friends, family, colleagues or anyone you feel comfortable talking to.

-Working from home has plenty of advantages, and many of you are probably enjoying your new found freedom and stay at home lifestyle.
+Working from home has plenty of advantages.
+In addition, many of you are probably enjoying your new found freedom and stay at home lifestyle.
 However, sudden and significant disruption can be hard for anyone to manage so be mindful of how you are feeling each day.
 We hope you find these remote working tips useful – and keep your eyes peeled for more content soon.